A little more than a year ago, TODAY co-anchor Hoda Kotb had one of those days.

-That awareness doesn't make every second with a baby all sunshine and roses, but it has stayed with her on the hard days of new motherhood.
+That awareness doesn't make every second with young kids all sunshine and roses, but it has stayed with her on the hard days of new motherhood.

 "I try to check myself on those rough days," she told Savannah.
 "And say, 'Remember when you were on your knees asking and begging for this moment?
 Take it.'"

 Savannah, who had her first baby at age 42, said she completely related to those flashes of perspective, thinking to herself: "I'm overwhelmed.
 I have two kids.
 Wait, what?!
 I have two kids.
 Are you kidding?
 Oh, my gosh, when did that dream come true?
 In my 40s and I'm so lucky."

 Hoda said she'll always remember the first time baby Haley Joy was put in her arms.